mLuby/mem/ionic-angular/readme.md

 Memory
 ======

+Side project on tasks, bookmarks, etc.

 #currently breaking this project up into three phases: node, angular, and ionic.

 User Stories:
 - [ ] I can create tasks that can be marked complete.